Missions of the Protestant Reformed Churches in America

 PRC Seminary Notices:

-• The Fall 2023 issue of the PR Theological Journal was mailed out this week.
+• The Fall 2023 issue of the PR Theological Journal was recently mailed out.
 The digital editions have been posted on the journal page (click on the link provided here).
 This latest issue features three articles related to the Reformed controversy with the Remonstrants (Arminians) and a reprint of a special Reformation feature from an early issue of the PRTJ.
 Plus, there is a good number of book reviews again, on a variety of subjects.
 If you want to be added to our mailing list (either print or digital) or wish to pick up a copy, contact Valerie Kleyn, the seminary secretary (This email address is being protected from spambots.
 You need JavaScript enabled to view it.).

 • During normal school sessions the seminary is open daily from 8 a.m. - 5 p.m. (holidays excepted), including the library and bookstore.
 PRC members and friends are welcome to visit and make use of these resources.
+Keep in mind that the bookstore has many items for gift-giving in this time of the year!

 • For the latest seminary news and information, visit the seminary's website - and don't forget the blog!